isakb/lycheeCS/README.md

 integration is the platform/v8gl inside the lycheeJS Game library.

-# Limitations
+# Limitations for NodeJS

-## NodeJS

 As NodeJS is a TTY-environment by default, there are some limitations.
 You can implement an ASCII Renderer in theory, but that's up to you :)

 - lychee.Input: Only **fireKey** can be used, other input methods are not supported.
 - lychee.Renderer: It draws simply nothing and is an emulation layer.
-- lychee.Jukebox: It plays nothing and is an emulation layer.
+- lychee.Jukebox: It plays simply nothing and is an emulation layer.

-## Native Shipping / V8GL
+# Limitations for Native Shipping / V8GL

 The V8GL environment is the custom environment that I provide and allows you to ship games to other platforms natively.
 It is part